chityala-sowmya/sql-Exploratory-Data-Analysis-project/README.md

-# SQL-Exploratory-Data-Analysis-project
+# SQL Exploratory Data Analysis — Retail Sales
 > An end-to-end EDA project in SQL that explores a retail sales database to understand its structure, data quality, and key business patterns.

 ---

 ## Executive Summary

 This project is a structured SQL-based exploratory data analysis on a retail sales data warehouse.
-Before any reporting or advanced analysis can happen, someone has to do the groundwork — understanding what data exists, whether it is clean, and what patterns it contains.
+Before any reporting or advanced analysis can happen, someone has to do the groundwork — understand what data exists, whether it is clean, and what patterns it contains.

 That is exactly what this project does.
 Working through seven structured phases, the analysis covers database exploration, data quality validation, dimension exploration, date exploration, measure aggregation, magnitude comparison, and ranking analysis.